dnw2022/k8s-certs/README.md

 It is also possible to install doctl locally and switch context (between kubernetes on Docker Desktop and DOKS)

-# Switching between DOKS and GKE
+# Switching between GKE, DOKS and AKS

 Just point to the DOKS or GKE load balancer in the Cloudflare portal or temporarily update your /etc/hosts file